 If you are struggling with anxiety, depression, or PTSD, you can take up this form of therapy by signing up for programs arranged by charities and non-profit networks.

-These programs have trainers that guide participants so that they can overcome the mental health challenges they are going through.
+These programs have trainers who guide participants so that they can overcome the mental health challenges they are going through.

 There are treatment programs near you that you can find by doing a quick search online.

 Researchers have established that surf therapy is effective in treating conditions such as PTSD, anxiety, and depression and preventing suicidal thoughts.